ShiChenAI/Object-pose-detector/README.md

                 -000000000006.jpg
                 -000000000006.txt
 ```
+If you already have a custom dataset in COCO format or VOC format, you can use the scripts `/datasets/voc2coco.py` and `/datasets/coco2yolo.py` to convert it to YOLOv3 format.

 3. Train
 Train a YOLOv3 model on the custom data by specifying dataset, batch-size, image size and pretrained weight `--weights yolov3.pt`.